rails/rails/guides/source/engines.md

 end
 ```

 Note here that the routes are drawn upon the `Blorgh::Engine` object rather than the `YourApp::Application` class.
 This is so that the engine routes are confined to the engine itself and can be mounted at a specific point as shown in the [test directory](#test-directory) section.
-This is also what causes the engine's routes to be isolated from those routes that are within the application.
-This is discussed further in the [Routes](#routes) section of this guide.
+It also causes the engine's routes to be isolated from those routes that are within the application.
+The [Routes](#routes) section of
+this guide describes it in details.

 Next, the `scaffold_controller` generator is invoked, generating a controller called `Blorgh::PostsController` (at `app/controllers/blorgh/posts_controller.rb`) and its related views at `app/views/blorgh/posts`.
 This generator also generates a test for the controller (`test/controllers/blorgh/posts_controller_test.rb`) and a helper (`app/helpers/blorgh/posts_controller.rb`).